Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

 \subsection{Plan of the paper}

 In Section~\ref{sec:quasi-Jacobi forms} we review the definition of quasi-Jacobi forms and prove basic properties regarding their $z$-expansions, their anomaly operators, and how they interact with Hecke operators.
+In Section~\ref{sec:cohomology} we introduce the LLV algebra on the cohomology of the Hilbert scheme and then describe explicitly the two monodromy operators that we need for constraints of the Gromov-Witten generating series (see Sections~\ref{monodromy:involution} and~\ref{monodromy:involution}).
+In Section~\ref{sec:constraints from monodromy} we use these two monodromies and obtain our first structure result for the generating series of the Hilbert scheme in Proposition~\ref{prop:constrains monodromy}, essentially proving the elliptic transformation law.

-In Section~\ref{sec:cohomology} we introduce the LLV algebra and discuss the monodromy of the Hilbert scheme.
-The constraints from the monodromy are obtained in Section~\ref{sec:constraints from monodromy}.
-Then we turn to using the GW/PT/Hilb correspondences: In Section~\ref{sec:Rel GW theory} we discuss relative Gromov-Witten theory.
-The main technical result is a formula for the restriction of relative Gromov-Witten classes to the boundary divisor in the moduli space of curves given by irreducible nodal curves.
-In Section~\ref{sec:Rel GW of K3xC} we consider $(K3 \times C, K3_z)$ for a curve $C$, and in Section~\ref{sec:HAE on K3} we derive the holomorphic anomaly equation in this case from the one of K3 surfaces.
-Section~\ref{sec:HAE primitive case} is the heart of the paper: Here we put all the ingredients together for the primitive case $\ell=1$.
-Sections~\ref{sec:HAE imprimitive case} and~\ref{sec:fiber case} deal with the imprimitive and fiber classes respectively.
+Then we turn to the part on GW/PT/Hilb correspondences: In Section~\ref{sec:Rel GW theory} we discuss first several basic structures in relative Gromov-Witten theory.
+The main new technical result here is a formula for the restriction of relative Gromov-Witten classes to the non-separating boundary divisor in the moduli space of curves, which is of independent interest.
+In Section~\ref{sec:Rel GW of K3xC} we specialize to $(K3 \times C, K3_z)$ for a curve $C$, state the GW/Hilb correspondence (Theorem~\ref{thm:GW/Hilb}), the reduced degeneration formula, and make some preliminary explicit computations of invariants.
+The goal of Section~\ref{sec:HAE on K3} is to use the product formula and results about the K3 surface to show that the Gromov-Witten invariants of $(K3 \times C, K3_z)$ are quasi-modular forms and satisfy a holomorphic anomaly equation (Theorem~\ref{thm:rel HAE}).
+This is our second main structure result.

+Section~\ref{sec:HAE primitive case} is the heart of the paper: Here we combine the two structure results we obtained before (Proposition~\ref{prop:constrains monodromy} and Theorem~\ref{thm:rel HAE}) and match the holomorphic anomaly equation on the Hilbert scheme with the holomorphic anomaly equation for $(K3 \times C, K3_z)$ under the GW/Hilb correspondence.
+This proves Theorem~\ref{thm:Main result} in case $\ell=1$.
+The case $\ell>1$ follows then in Section~\ref{sec:HAE imprimitive case} by a formal argument using Hecke operators.
+Section~\ref{sec:fiber case} deals with the fiber classes proving Theorem~\ref{thm:fiber classes intro} by a combination of the GW/Hilb correspondence and known cases of the multiple cover conjecture.
 Section~\ref{sec:applications} discusses the applications to the $2$-point function and the CHL Calabi-Yau threefolds.